 of the unit which would not otherwise be possible.

 Front-panel view showing all interconnecting binding posts.

-then another 2.2-megohm resistor from this grid to -150 volts.
-However, this would have resulted in
+grid, and then another 2.2-megohm resistor from this grid to -150 volts.
+However, this would

-safe for the tube under amplifier overload conditions.
+to a value safe for the tube under amplifier overload conditions.
 This stage drives cathode-follower

 Fig. 4.
 Single power supply used for both operational amplifiers.